mybatis/mybatis-dynamic-sql/src/site/markdown/docs/codingStandards.md

 - In Builders, Maps should be initialized and then populated with put or putAll.
 Classes may directly reference the map in the builder.
 - Builders may be mutable, other classes may not be mutable.
 - Classes never expose a modifiable List.
-Lists are exposed with n unmodifiable List, or Streams or, better, with a mapping method.
+Lists are exposed with an unmodifiable List, or a Stream.
 - Classes never expose a modifiable Map.
 A Map may be exposed with an unmodifiable Map.
 - Avoid for loops (imperative) - use map/filter/reduce/collect (declarative) instead
+- Avoid Stream.forEach() - this method is only used for side effects, and we want no side-effects
 - The only good function is a pure function
 - Classes with no internal attributes are usually a collection of utility functions.
 Use static methods in an interface instead.